JasonTaeng/uw-clms-portfolio/probability-statistics-ml.md

----
-title: Probability & Statistics for ML
-source: Coursera — DeepLearning.AI
----

-# Probability & Statistics for ML — Notes
+# Probability & Statistics for Machine Learning & Data Science — Notes

 ## What this is
 A compact set of notes on probability/statistics ideas that frequently appear in ML: